Last Updated on January 12, 2021 by lindseymahoney

-Our second house had a tiny, closed off kitchen.
-By removing half a wall in the kitchen and installing a breakfast bar, we were able to achieve an open concept design without gutting the entire thing!
+Our second house had a tiny, closed-off kitchen.
+By removing half a wall in the kitchen and installing a breakfast bar, we added value to our home and achieved an open-concept design without a full renovation.

 Experts say that when you go to sell your home, you should try to remember your first impression of the house.
 What did you not like about it and what quirks were distracting from the other amazing features?